 Students who are enrolled in MayMester classes and any combination of courses which include MayMester classes are ineligible for the payment plan.
 Your payment for tuition and fees is due on May 9, 2018.

 Georgia State Payment Plan FAQ

 Sign up is done through PantherPay via PAWS.

 Before enrolling in the payment plan, you need to complete your registration and ensure that all elective charges such as housing, meal plans, parking, etc. are on your student account.
 Doing this ensures you will only need to make one down payment and this allows you to defer the maximum amount.
 When you are ready to enroll in the Georgia State Payment Plan or want to determine how much you may defer under the plan based on your current account status, please follow the GSU Payment Plan Enrollment instructions.

 The Georgia State Payment Plan is a two installment plan (excluding summer semester) that allows students to defer up to 50% of their current term tuition and mandatory fees OR 50% of their account balance, whichever is less.
 The deferrable balance is calculated after 50% of your remaining balance, all posted payments, and authorized financial aid is applied to the student account.
 Financial aid is defined as any anticipated or actual aid, third party and scholarship payments, waivers (tuition, fee, etc.) or any other credits on your account.

 There is a $50 non-refundable enrollment fee per term due at signup.
-In addition, a downpayment is required at enrollment.

 Students with at least a $300 deferrable balance remaining after all financial aid payments have been applied to their account are eligible except Graduate Assistants employed by Georgia State who are eligible for the Graduate Assistant Payroll Deduction plan